star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Description

 This course is a seminar class; I will provide a framework and then guide a discussion among the students.
-We will hear from guest speakers, including a number of current and former senior government officials.
+We will hear from guest speakers, including current and former senior government officials.

 Learning Outcomes